lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 ---
 {{< lead >}}Today I'm going to share some Sass (SCSS) mixins which I've found helpful when developing Bootstrap websites.{{< /lead >}}

-Whether you're using full-blown bootstrap or just leveraging the familiar grid these will save you time when writing repetitive media queries.
-Due to the similarities in naming conventions these mixins work with both Bootstrap v3 and the newly released v4 but in these examples I'll be using v4 breakpoints.
+Whether you're using full-blown Bootstrap or just leveraging the familiar grid they will save you time when writing repetitive media queries.
+Due to the similarities in naming conventions between Bootstrap 3 and 4, these mixins can be easily adapted for both versions.

-They're also versatile and work nicely even with your own custom naming conventions and breakpoints.
+They're also versatile and work well even with your own custom naming conventions and breakpoints.
 If you want to see the full code snippet, [jump straight to it](#the-entire-code).

 ## What do the mixins do?